-- A The student, school, and district are identified in this area.
-This area also indicates the type of writing assignment given to the student.
-Grade 4: Writing to Explain (Expository) or Writing to Tell a Story (Narrative).
-Grades 8 and 10: Writing to Explain (Expository) or Writing to Convince (Persuasive). - B The student's score is printed in this box.
+- B The student's score is printed in this box.
 The highest score is a 6.
 Student essays are scored using a holistic scoring rubric.
-Two trained readers (scorers) independently score each essay.
-The score reported is the average of both readers' scores. - C Four elements of writing (focus, organization, support, and conventions) are evaluated using the holistic rubric.
+Two trained scorers independently score each essay.
+The score reported is the average of both scorers' scores. - Four elements of writing (focus, organization, support, and conventions) are evaluated using the holistic rubric.
 The rubric for each grade level is found on the back of the student report and is included on page 22 of this booklet.
 The SSS content assessed by FCAT Writing is described on page 35 of this booklet. - D This section of the report is addressed to either the Grade 8 or 10 student or to the parents or guardians of Grade 4 students.
 The text provides a reminder of how the final score was determined, how the essay was scored, the circumstances under which the essay was written, and how the score should be interpreted.
 The box at the bottom of Section D describes the topic to which the student was asked to respond.